commtech/fscc-linux/README.md

 ##### Installing Driver
-If you would like the driver to load automatically at boot use the included installer.
+If you would like the driver to automatically load at boot use the included installer.

 ```
 make install
 ```

-This will also install the header (.h) files and python library and using the card.
+This will also install the header (.h) files.

 To uninstall, use the included uninstaller.